PREreview/rapid-prereview/README.md

 Suggested steps:
 1. Open 4 tabs in a terminal and `cd` into this repository for each tab
-2. In the first tab run `npm run redis`
+2. In the first tab run `npm run redis`.
 3. In the second tab run `npm run cloudant`
 4. In the third tab:
    - run `npm run seed` or `npm run reset` to either seed the database with